SEN Information Report for The Harnser Federation,

 17% are identified as having SEN linked to communication and interaction,

 33% linked to social, emotional and mental health,

 Assessing SEN at Frettenham, Hainford and St Faiths Primary Schools

 Class teachers, support staff, parents/carers and the learner themselves will be the first to notice a difficulty with learning.
 At Frettenham, Hainford and St Faiths Primary Schools we ensure that assessment of educational needs directly involves the learner, their parent/carer and of course their Teacher.
-The Special Education Needs Coordinator (SENCo) will also support with the identification of barriers to learning.
+The Special Education Needs Coordinator (SENCo) and the Executive Deputy for SEND will also support with the identification of barriers to learning.